Big, bigger, Phuket

 - Credit cards are accepted in most higher-end establishments, but cash is more commonly used in local restaurants and smaller shops.

 - ATMs and currency exchange spots are easy to find.
-It’s usually most cost-effective to withdraw money in baht, and to minimise extra fees, it’s a good idea to take out the maximum allowed amount at once.
+It’s usually most cost-effective to withdraw money in baht, and to minimise extra fees, it’s a smart idea to take out the maximum allowed amount at once.

 - With several hospitals, clinics and dental practices on the island, medical care is readily available if you need treatment or assistance during your stay.